 This post may include affiliate links.
 Please read my disclosure policy.

+I love it served alongside my gluten-free spaghetti and meatballs.
 But it also pairs well with many of my favorite weeknight dinners from garlic steak bites to roasted eggplant and crispy polenta.

 🧾Ingredient Notes